Arnold Schoenberg: Early life

-Arnold Schoenberg was born into a lower middle-class Jewish family in the Leopoldstadt district (in earlier times a Jewish ghetto) of Vienna, at "Obere Donaustraße 5".
-His father Samuel, a native of Szécsény, Hungary, later moved to Pozsony (Pressburg, at that time part of the Kingdom of Hungary, now Bratislava, Slovakia) and then to Vienna, was a shoe-shopkeeper, and his mother Pauline Schoenberg (née Nachod), a native of Prague, was a piano teacher.
+Arnold Schoenberg was born into a lower middle-class Jewish family in the Leopoldstadt district (in earlier times a Jewish ghetto) of Vienna, at Obere Donaustraße 5.
+His father Samuel, a native of Szécsény, Hungary, later moved to Pozsony (Pressburg, at that time part of the Kingdom of Hungary, now Bratislava, Slovakia) and then to Vienna, was a shoe-shopkeeper.
+He was married to Pauline Nachod, a Prague native whose family belong to the Altneuschul synagogue.
 Arnold was largely self-taught.
 He took only counterpoint lessons with the composer Alexander Zemlinsky, who was to become his first brother-in-law.

 In his twenties, Schoenberg earned a living by orchestrating operettas, while composing his own works, such as the string sextet Verklärte Nacht ("Transfigured Night") (1899).
 He later made an orchestral version of this, which became one of his most popular pieces.
 Both Richard Strauss and Gustav Mahler recognized Schoenberg's significance as a composer; Strauss when he encountered Schoenberg's Gurre-Lieder, and Mahler after hearing several of Schoenberg's early works.

 Strauss turned to a more conservative idiom in his own work after 1909, and at that point dismissed Schoenberg.
 Mahler adopted him as a protégé and continued to support him, even after Schoenberg's style reached a point Mahler could no longer understand.
 Mahler worried about who would look after him after his death.
 Schoenberg, who had initially despised and mocked Mahler's music, was converted by the "thunderbolt" of Mahler's Third Symphony, which he considered a work of genius.
 Afterward he "spoke of Mahler as a saint".

 In 1898 Schoenberg converted to Christianity in the Lutheran church.
 According to MacDonald (2008, 93) this was partly to strengthen his attachment to Western European cultural traditions, and partly as a means of self-defence "in a time of resurgent anti-Semitism".
 In 1933, after long meditation, he returned to Judaism, because he realised that "his racial and religious heritage was inescapable", and to take up an unmistakable position on the side opposing Nazism.
 He would self-identify as a member of the Jewish religion later in life.